laravel/docs/telescope.md

         ...
     ],

-If you would like to record the number of models hydrated, you can enable the `hydrations` option:
+If you would like to record the number of models hydrated during a given request, enable the `hydrations` option:

     'watchers' => [
         Watchers\ModelWatcher::class => [